ncontiero/dkcutter/docs/advanced/calling-dkcutter-function.md

 ## Options and Extra Context

-Use cli options or inject extra context:
+Use options or inject extra context:

 ```js
 // index.js